awsdocs/amazon-workmail-administration-guide/doc_source/manage-users.md

 1. In the **Enable user\(s\)** dialog box, review the primary email address and choose **Enable**\.

-## Editing User Email Addresses<a name="edit_user_email_addresses"></a>
+## Editing user email addresses<a name="edit_user_email_addresses"></a>

 You can assign multiple email addresses to a single user and the default email address is used as the default sending address for outgoing email\.

 You can also add one or more email aliases, which can be used to send or receive email from a different address or domain\.
-For more information, see [Send as an Alias](https://docs.aws.amazon.com/workmail/latest/userguide/send_alias.html)\.
+For more information, see [Send as an alias](https://docs.aws.amazon.com/workmail/latest/userguide/send_alias.html)\.

 **To edit a user's email address**

 1. Open the Amazon WorkMail console at [https://console\.aws\.amazon\.com/workmail/](https://console.aws.amazon.com/workmail/)\.

 1. If necessary, change the region\.
 From the navigation bar, select the region that meets your needs\.
-For more information, see [Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/index.html?rande.html) in the *Amazon Web Services General Reference*\.
+For more information, see [Regions and endpoints](http://docs.aws.amazon.com/general/latest/gr/index.html?rande.html) in the *Amazon Web Services General Reference*\.

 1. On the **Organizations** screen, in the list of organizations, select your organization's alias\.